 Best suited for end users seeking long-term residential stability and investors prioritising resale liquidity over yield maximisation.
 Less suitable for short-term speculative investors targeting rapid price appreciation.

 Developer reputation provides context, but purchase decisions should be based on project-specific analysis.
-The following areas warrant review before committing to a purchase.

 Confirm the project is registered with the Real Estate Regulatory Agency.
 Check the escrow account details and verify that payments are directed to the registered account.